lukszafron/methyl_arrays.r/README.md

 # $${\color{lightgreen}Methyl\\_arrays.r}$$

+The R script for bioinformatic and statistical analyses of data obtained from Infinium MethylationEPIC microarray.

 The arguments should be placed in the following order:

                                        1 - a directory where microarray data are stored,